sahil-03/fantical/README.md

 4. Tell it more about yourself (your name, age, gender, interests, ...) so you can have more personalized conversations.
 5. Create group chats with multiple bots and yourself!

+Definitely try to play around with this yourself.
+It is super fun!
+I think the original streamlit app is down, so feel free to clone the repo directly to play around locally.
+It is also stateless, so it won't remember anything you give/tell it.